CJones226/configure-ad/README.md

 <h2>Allowing Local Network Interactions</h2>
 <p>
 Before we can allow the Netowrk Interactions we need to know what the Private IP Address of the DomainController is.
-Navigate to DomainController\Network settings\Private IP address.
-This is the IP that you will ping within the Client Computer.
 </p>
 <p>
 <h4>Domain Controller Private IP</h4>